Helpful Guides On Growing Monstera In Water [Update In 2022]

 Easy Containers

+When growing in water, you can observe the roots and quickly spot any unusual problems.
 For various reasons, these holes can become blocked over time and cause a lot of trouble for tree owners.
 Some good decorative pots do not have drainage holes.

 Easy Take Care

 When growing in liquid, you can observe what is happening with the roots and spot unusual problems quickly.
-So when damage or root rot appears, you can quickly remove them to ensure the liquid is in the best condition.
+So when damage or root rot appears, you can quickly remove it to ensure the liquid is in the best condition.

 If you are a person who often travels for work or tourism and does not feel secure leaving home furniture for others to take care of, growing plants in the country is a good solution.